Lustalk/Supervised_Learning_BTC/README.md

 ---

-**Built with ❤️ by a Senior Data Scientist specializing in quantitative finance**
+**Built with ❤️ by a Data Scientist specializing in quantitative finance**